You can list your engagement or wedding ring on your contents insurance policy if it’s under a certain amount.

 A valuation should give a complete description and verification of what the ring is and confirm its current value.

 The valuation also helps to make sure you're properly covered, and you're not over or under insured.

-It's recommended that you re-value your ring every 2 to 3 years to make sure it's up-to-date.
-This is because the price of precious stones and metals can fluctuate.
+It's recommended that you revalue your ring every 2 to 3 years to make sure it's up-to-date.
+This is because the price of precious stones and metals can change over time.

-Your insurer might also say how often your jewellery needs to be revalued, so check the policy details.
+Your insurer might also say how often your jewellery needs to be revalued, so check your policy details.

 How can I make a claim?

 If you've covered your ring on your home contents insurance, contact your insurer as soon as possible.